panzerdp/dmitripavlutin.com/content/posts/058-classes-guide/index.md

 `nameContains(str) { ... }` is a method of `User` class that accepts one parameter `str`.
 More than that, it executes another method of the instance `this.getName()` to get the user's name.

-You can also make a method private.
-Make sure to prefix it with `#`.
+A method can also be private.
+To make the method private prefix its name with `#`.

 Let's make `getName()` method private: